nkrkv/xod/docs/tutorial/11-servo/README.md

 Done!
 Turn the potentiometer knob, and watch the servo turn, too!

-The `servo` node is designed to control servos. `PORT` specifies the number of the digital port on the Arduino that the servo is connected to.
+The `servo` node is designed to control servos. `PORT` specifies the digital port on the Arduino that the servo is connected to.

-`VAL` has a value ranging from 0–1; it turns the servo shaft from 0–180 degrees.
+`VAL` has a value ranging from 0 to 1; it turns the servo shaft from 0 to 180°.

 When the fun is over get another portion in the [next lesson](../12-help/).